 So here is Namy: an AI domain generator that's actually good. (hopefully you agree 🤞)

 And if you don't, I'd love to get your feedback at firstname.lastname@example.org!

 If you're reading the about section of a website I'd figure you'll be interested in knowing how it works.
 So here's a brief overview:

-I scrape a large number of websites (~10 million) for their domain name + some high level features (I plan to use these in future versions of the algorithm, but they're not yet used).
+I scrape a large number of websites (~10 million) for their domain name + their contents and some other high level features.

 After training comes the fun part: generating new domain names!
 Generation is slightly complex, as there are a few parameters I tune and rules I add, but in essence it's asking the model to predict new sequences.

 These AI generated domains are checked for availability using the namecheap API (and a few others if I hit the quota limits).

 Finally, they're temporarily stored in a database (PostgreSQL), from which the Bootstrap frontend pulls every ~1 second, until the results are ready and can be displayed.

 Domain name generation is currently at what I'd consider an acceptable level, but I have many ideas to improve it.

 - ♦ Bigger, better model taking into account high level website features (Alexa ranking, category, description, etc...)